wp-plugins/youtube-embed-plus/readme.txt

 * What and when are your best and worst performing YouTube embeds?
 * How much do the producers of the YouTube videos you embed rely on **your site**, versus other sites and YouTube.com, for views?
 * Are you embedding videos that are blocked in other countries?

-Recently, we also added Video SEO tags, which adds markup that can improve your click rates and video SERP rankings.

 See more details after installing.
 Enjoy!